 Merck overview

-Merck is a biopharmaceutical company focused on the discovery, development, manufacturing and marketing of prescription medicines, biologic therapies, vaccines and animal health products.
-It offers prescription products for therapy areas related to cardiovascular, cancer, immune disorders, infectious, respiratory and women’s diseases, and diabetes.
+Merck is a biopharmaceutical company focused on the discovery, development, manufacturing and marketing of prescription medicines, biologic therapies, vaccines, and animal health products.
+It offers prescription products for therapy areas related to cardiovascular, cancer, immune disorders, infectious, respiratory, and diabetes.
 The company provides animal health products such as vaccines, poultry products, livestock products and aquaculture products.
 Merck sells medicines to drug wholesalers, retailers, hospitals, government agencies and managed health care providers; and animal health products to veterinarians, distributors and animal producers.
 The company and its subsidiaries operate in the Americas, Europe, the Middle East, Africa, Asia Pacific, and Latin America.
 Merck is known as MSD outside the US and Canada and is headquartered in Kenilworth, New Jersey, the US.

 For a complete picture of Gene Therapy to Activate IL-12 for Triple Negative Breast Cancer’s drug-specific PTSR and LoA scores, buy the report here.